The Portal

 political images of the past half-century.
 As memorable

-as hunched Richard Nixon signaling V for victory, or
+as a hunched Richard Nixon signaling V for victory, or

 JFK standing tall in West Berlin, these are the kinds of